Ravindu2002-20/Ravindu2002-20/README.md

 - 👋 Hi, I’m @Ravindu2002-20
-- 👀 I’m interested in IT
+- 👀 I’m interested in Computer Science.
-- 🌱 I’m currently learning in Wayamba University Of Sri Lanka
+- 🌱 I’m currently learning in Wayamba University Of Sri Lanka.
+- 🧑‍🎓 BSc (Hons) in Computer Science – Undergraduate.
-- 💞️ I’m looking to collaborate on....
+- 💞️ I’m looking to collaborate on Data Science field.
 - 📫 How to reach me ravinduinduwara13@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Ravindu2002-20/Ravindu2002-20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.